Rick Bowness: Ottawa Senators

 Bowness became the first head coach of the expansion Ottawa Senators when he was hired in 1992.
 On October 8, 1992, the Senators won the franchise's first game, over the eventual Stanley Cup champion Montreal Canadiens 5–3 at the Ottawa Civic Centre.
 With a lineup perilously thin on talent, wins for Bowness and the Senators were few and far between, and Ottawa finished with a league-worst 10–70–4 record, earning 24 points and a tie for last place in the overall NHL standings with the San Jose Sharks.

 Bowness returned to the Senators for the 1993–94 season.
 Though Ottawa boasted a somewhat stronger lineup and improved its season total by 13 points, the team nonetheless finished in last place in the NHL with 37 points.

 Under Bowness' leadership, the Senators continued to go through some growing pains but also steadily improved.
-In the team's lockout-shortened third season, Ottawa finished with a 9–34–5 record in the shortened 48 game schedule, finishing in last place in the league for the third straight season.
+In the team's lockout-shortened third season, Ottawa finished with a 9–34–5 record in the shortened 48-game schedule, finishing in last place in the league for the third straight season.

 Bowness began a fourth season with the Senators in 1995–96.
 After a promising start which saw Ottawa record a 6–5–0 record after 11 games, the club fell into an eight-game losing streak and fell to 6–13–0, and Bowness was relieved of his duties.
-He was replaced by Dave Allison, who would ultimately win only two of 27 games and be fired mere weeks later.
+He was replaced by Dave Allison, who ultimately won only two of 27 games and was fired mere weeks later.